Hajo: Others

 There is a big pond known as Madhab Pukhuri near the temple.
 Doul, Bihu and Janmastami festivals are celebrated every year in the temple.

 Sayani, the first wife of Kalia Bhomora Borphukan of the Ahom kingdom donated a plot of land and other gifts to the Hayagriva Madhava temple during the reign of Ahom king Kamaleswar Singha.

 Politics

-Hajo is part of Gauhati (Lok Sabha constituency).
+Hajo is part of Barpeta (Lok Sabha constituency).
 BJP's Suman Haripriya is the current MLA of Hajo (Vidhan Sabha constituency).